michalmonday/CheriBSD-on-minimal-hardware/README.md

 ```

 The ZC706 branch has a modified [devicetree.dts](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/devicetree.dts), which has removed Ethernet, DMA, and introduced 2nd UART.
 Additionally, it sets 50MHz clock and disables PCI in the [Makefile](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/Makefile)

+## P2 CHERI-Flute Verilog source files
+* Clone [CTSRD-CHERI:Flute](https://github.com/CTSRD-CHERI/Flute) and replace the content of the [src_SSITH_P2/src_BSV/JtagTap.bsv](https://github.com/CTSRD-CHERI/Flute/blob/CHERI/src_SSITH_P2/src_BSV/JtagTap.bsv) file with same file from [this fork](https://github.com/michalmonday/Flute/blob/continuous_monitoring/src_SSITH_P2/src_BSV/JtagTap.bsv) (which introduces XILINX_XC7Z045 contidions/settings).
+* In [src_SSITH_P2/src_BSV/Makefile](https://github.com/CTSRD-CHERI/Flute/blob/CHERI/src_SSITH_P2/Makefile) replace `-D XILINX_XCVU9P` with `-D XILINX_XC7Z045`.
+Without completing this step and the one above, OpenOCD won't be able to communicate with ZC706 board.
+* Run `make compile` from the src_SSITH_P2 directory.

+Verilog source files should be located in the newly created **Verilog_RTL** directory.
+These files + files from **src_SSITH_P2/xilinx/hdl/** directory are the complete source code for the Flute processor including the P2 wrapper.
+As instructed in the README.md of **src_SSITH_P2**, the sources from Verilog_RTL can be copied into xilinx/hdl.
+Then the xilinx directory could be added as IP repository in Vivado project settings.
+Alternatively, all the sources can be added into a project directly (not as an IP) and included in block design by right-clicking, selecting "Add Module" and choosing `mkP2_Core`, that was done in our design.

 # Credits